In the Middle School, we offer a multitude of after-school activities that encourage students try new things and push beyond their comfort zones.

 The staff of the Middle School newspaper, the MidKnight Times, meets weekly with their faculty sponsors to write stories, design page layouts, take photos and learn about the exciting world of producing a news publication.

-The Middle School robotics team, the RoboKnights, is open to interested seventh and eighth graders and meets during the second-quarter Discovery period.
+The Middle School robotics team, the RoboKnights, is open to interested sixth, seventh and eighth graders and meets during the second-quarter Discovery period for seventh and eighth graders or after school for sixth graders.

 Every afternoon from 3 to 6 p.m., students on campus but not participating in organized after-school activities report to the Middle School, where they have time to complete homework and read or play games with fellow Middle Schoolers in a supervised environment.